castle-games/castle-tutorials/1/text.md

 coverImage: cover.png
 ```

 Now let's add the game to our profile.
-First, navigate to your profile by clicking on your username in the sidebar:
+First, navigate to your profile by clicking on your username in the sidebar and then clicking the 'Signed in as' text:

 ![Click username](click-username.png)